lcharleux/scientific_python/README.md

 # Scientific Python

-This package is a collection of Jupyter notebooks on various topics that are used to teach numerical analys at Polytech Annecy Chambéry.
+This package is a collection of Jupyter notebooks on various topics that are used to teach numerical analysis at Polytech Annecy Chambéry.

 Authors:
 * [Ludovic Charleux](mailto:ludovic.charleux@univ-smb.fr)